AyrA/ERSS/README.md

 Save the serialized JSON with the prefix `<?php //` as `config.php` (unless you changed the `CONFIG_FILE` constant).
 Be sure to serialize the JSON into a single line.
-If you did this properly, accessing config.php should just yield a blank page.
+If you did this properly, `config.php` is a single line with a PHP start tag and a commented JSON

 ### Custom Password

 You can use the `hashPassword` function in `include.php` to create the hash for Tor if you want to create the portal configuration manually.
-If you use the portal itself to make a configuration, you can see and example password and config file lines below the form.
+If you use the portal itself to make a configuration, you can see an example password and config file lines below the form.
 You can use the provided randomly generated password or you can type your own and submit the form.
 After submitting the form, the password lines will be updated to show the hash for your currently chosen password.